Average Compensation For A Broken Wrist: A Guide To Wrist Fracture Claims

 • The breach caused avoidable harm, such as wrist injuries.

-An employer, the party in control of a public space or road user may owe you a duty of care.
+An employer, the party in control of a public space or a road user may owe you a duty of care.
 In each of these instances, the other party could be expected to take reasonable steps to ensure your safety.
 If they failed to do so, you may have grounds to claim.

-Whether your broken wrist was caused by an accident at work, in a road traffic accident or whilst in a public place you could claim compensation if you can show someone else was at fault.
+Whether your broken wrist was caused by an accident at work, in a road traffic accident or whilst in a public place, you could claim compensation if you can show someone else was at fault.
 Don’t hesitate to get in touch with our team to find out how we could help you.

 Average Compensation For A Broken Wrist